aspose-drawing/aspose-drawing-probe/index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Aspose.Drawing for .NET is a powerful cross-platform program library for 2D graphics drawing.
-The Aspose library can be used as an alternative to System.Drawing package.
+Aspose.Drawing.Common for .NET is a robust cross-platform programming library for 2D graphics drawing.
+The Aspose library serves as a viable alternative to the System.Drawing.Common package.
+Aspose.Drawing proves to be an excellent option for developing drawing applications using .NET Standard 2.0, NET Core 3.1, NET6, NET7, NET8 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
-On May 22, 2023, the Microsoft Learn portal published an article about a breaking change:
-<a href="https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only">System.Drawing.Common only supported on Windows</a>.
-Now, if you try to compile a program with the System.Drawing.Common package on non-Windows environments, the exception will be thrown that your platform is not supported.
-Despite of you can still switch off this warning, it is recommended to migrate to other libraries.
-Aspose.Drawing is a good choice for drawing application development for .NET Framework, .NET Core and for Xamarin applications for Windows, Linux, Android, Azure Functions or Blazor WebAssembly.
 </p>